MicrosoftDocs/quantum-docs/articles/hybrid-computing-concepts.md

 ## Qubit re-use

-Even though today's quantum computers are able to support an increasing number of qubits, we are still far from the millions of qubits needed to run fully fault-tolerant computations (learn more about the scale of quantum computers needed in the Introduction to resource estimation), and it is desirable to use as few qubits as possible
+Even though today's quantum computers are able to support an increasing number of qubits, we are still far from the millions of qubits needed to run fully fault-tolerant computations and it is desirable to use as few qubits as possible.
+For more information about the scale of quantum computers needed, see the [Introduction to resource estimation](xref:microsoft.quantum.overview.intro-resource-estimator).

-Qubit re-use is the practice of using the same qubit multiple times in a quantum computation to minimize the total qubits needed to run your program.
-Instead of allocating a new qubit for each step of your computation, qubit re-use allows for qubits to be used multiple times in a computation, while still preserving their quantum properties and avoiding errors.
+Qubit re-use is the practice of designing circuits to use the same qubit multiple times in a quantum computation to minimize the total qubits needed to run your program.
+For example, after performing a [mid-circuit measurement](#mid-circuit-measurement) and processing the result, that qubit can be reset and reused for another computation instead of allocating a new qubit.
 There are various techniques for re-using qubits in quantum computing, such as quantum teleportation, quantum error correction, and measurement-based quantum computing.

 <!--
 The following diagram shows how qubit re-use and mid-circuit measurement are used together to make a measurement, and then reset the qubit to be used later in the program.